 What type of soil do you have?
 How much light does it receive?
 Is it exposed to wind?
 What will work on a steep bank?
 Does it receive foot traffic?
 View Sun loving groundcovers, Shade loving groundcovers, and Drought tolerant groundcovers.

 For large areas, consider higher growing groundcovers, select short growing groundcovers for small areas or steep banks or slopes.
 Best when planted in groupings.

-Taking the time to prepare the soil and removing the weeds will REDUCE maintenance time once your plants are in the ground.
-Once established groundcovers require little maintenance yet help suppress weeds and reduce mulch needs in the landscape.
+Taking the time to prepare the soil and removing the weeds will reduce maintenance time once your plants are in the ground.
+Once established, groundcovers require little maintenance, help suppress weeds and reduce mulch needs in the landscape.

-Growth Rate Plants have different growth rates.
-More aggressive growing types such as Aegopodium, Plumbago, Houttouynia are going to grow FAST so subsequently they can be spaced further apart.
+Plants have different growth rates.
+More aggressive growing types such as aegopodium, plumbago, and houttuynia, are going to grow fast, so subsequently they can be spaced further apart.

-Budget & Time.
-You can space at greater distances and save money, but that also means you will need to wait long for plants to fill in.
+You can space at greater distances and save money, but that also means you may need to divide and move clumps, and/or wait longer for plants to fully fill in a designated area.